NightmareXIV/EnmityHp/README.md

 |99.8%|99%|100%|
 |99.2%|99%|99%|

-No configuration or extra precision because I want to keep this as simple as it's ever possible and this plugin has an extremely niche usage anyway.
+Minimal configuration and no extra precision because I want to keep this as simple as it's ever possible and this plugin has an extremely niche usage anyway.
 Feel free to create a fork and customize it in any way if you wish.

 ## Install